Pain may be felt when people wear certain shoes, and some people have pain in the ball of the foot.

 Wide shoes and toe pads can relieve irritation, and orthoses can relieve pain.

-Among the causes of hammer toe are unusually long metatarsal or toe bones, poor alignment of foot joint surfaces, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , and years of wearing ill-fitting shoes.
-Because part of the toe is higher than normal, excessive friction may result, leading to corns and possibly open sores (ulcers) on the top of the toe.
+Among the causes of hammer toe are tendon imbalances, unusually long metatarsal or toe bones, poor alignment of foot joint surfaces, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , and years of wearing ill-fitting shoes.
+Because part of the toe is higher than normal, excessive friction may result, leading to calluses/ corns Corns and Calluses Corns are hard cone-shaped bumps of skin commonly found on the top surface of the smaller toes, particularly over a joint.
+Calluses are broader, flat thickenings of the skin usually located... read more and possibly open sores (ulcers) on the top of the toe.
 The second toe is the most common toe to develop hammer toe deformity.

 Wearing shoes, particularly shoes with low and narrow toe boxes, may be painful.
-Sometimes people develop pain in the ball of the foot Pain in the Ball of the Foot (Metatarsalgia) Pain in the ball of the foot is called metatarsalgia and may have many different causes (including arthritis, poor circulation, pinching of the nerves between the toes, posture problems, and... read more (metatarsalgia).
+Sometimes people develop pain in the ball of the foot Pain in the Ball of the Foot (Metatarsalgia) Pain in the ball of the foot is called metatarsalgia and may have many different causes (including arthritis, pinching of the nerves between the toes, posture problems, and various disorders)... read more (metatarsalgia).

 What Is Hammer Toe?